NadimGhaznavi/Db4E/pages/Schema.md

 Column          | Data Type | Description
 ----------------|-----------|-------------------------
-id              | INTEGER   | The *primary key* for the table. enabled         | INTEGER   | 0 or 1, representing whether the *P2Pool* deployment is enabled. instance        | TEXT      | The deployment name. ip_addr         | TEXT      | The hostname or IP address of the remote *P2Pool* node. stratum_port    | INTEGER   | The *P2Pool Stratum Port* number.
+id              | INTEGER   | The *primary key* for the table. instance        | TEXT      | The deployment name. ip_addr         | TEXT      | The hostname or IP address of the remote *P2Pool* node. stratum_port    | INTEGER   | The *P2Pool Stratum Port* number.